 Information taken from the site: https://www.ege.edu.ru/ru/

-Well, now the information from us.
+Well, now some information from us.

 Tasks 1-3.